beckspark/chiron/README.md

 ## Disclaimer

-This is still an experiment!
+This is an experiment!
 Don't use it for actual mental health crises or as a replacement for real therapy.
-For immediate help:

-- National Suicide Prevention Lifeline: 988
-- Crisis Text Line: Text HOME to 741741
-- Emergency Services: 911